-Understanding the nature and extent of bottom-contacting fishing activity within New Zealand waters is a research area that contributes to Fisheries New Zealand fisheries management objectives: For offshore fisheries - 'Manage deepwater and middle-depth fisheries to avoid, remedy or mitigate the impacts of deepwater fisheries on the benthic habitat' (Fisheries New Zealand 2019a) and inshore finfish fisheries - 'Minimise adverse effects of fishing on the aquatic environment, including on biological diversity' (Ministry of Fisheries 2011).
+Understanding the nature and extent of bottom-contacting fishing activity within New Zealand waters is a research area that contributes to Fisheries New Zealand fisheries management objectives: For offshore fisheries -'Manage deepwater and middle-depth fisheries to avoid, remedy or mitigate the impacts of deepwater fisheries on the benthic habitat' (Fisheries New Zealand 2019a) and inshore finfish fisheries - 'Minimise adverse effects of fishing on the aquatic environment, including on biological diversity' (Ministry of Fisheries 2011).
 The primary bottom-contacting mobile fishing methods are trawling for finfish, squid, and scampi, as well as dredging for shellfish (oysters and scallops).

 Bottom-contacting trawling has been conducted mainly in continental shelf waters in depths defined by the distribution of target species, generally in waters shallower than 1600 m (Baird et al. 2011).
 The primary trawl gear, defined here as including bottom trawl and midwater trawl used within a metre of the seafloor, target inshore and deepwater fishstocks within the 200 n. mile New Zealand Exclusive Economic Zone and the Territorial Sea (EEZ+TS).
 Skippers of trawl vessels operating these gears have reported this commercial fishing activity on Trawl Catch Effort Processing Return (TCEPR) forms if the vessel is over 28 m in overall length or if the vessel is required by the Director-General of Fisheries to furnish a TCEPR (as required by the Fisheries (Reporting) Regulations 1990).
-Introduced in October 1989, the TCEPR was primarily used to report data from vessels in the deepwater fleet; these vessels mainly operate in waters deeper than 200 m.
+Introduced in October 1989, the TCEPR was primarily used to report data from vessels in the deepwater fleet these vessels mainly operate in waters deeper than 200 m.
 From October 2017, the Electronic Reporting System (ERS) was introduced for data collection from these vessels, to replace the TCEPR.

-Daily trawl effort by vessels operating in inshore waters around New Zealand was primarily reported on Catch Effort Landing Return (CELR) forms from October 1989, although skippers of some small inshore trawl vessels also reported effort on TCEPRs from the mid-1990s (see Baird et al. 2011).
+Daily trawl effort by vessels operating in inshore waters around New Zealand was primarily reported on Catch Effort Landing Return (CELR) forms from October 1989, although skippers of some small inshore trawl vessels also reported effort on TCEPRs (see Baird et al. 2011).
 The CELR form for trawl data was replaced in October 2007 by a more comprehensive form, the Trawl Catch Effort Return (TCER).
 From January 2019, the use of ERS for data collection was gradually implemented throughout other commercial fishing fleets, including the inshore trawl and dredge vessels.

 The TCER, TCEPR, and ERS data provide tow-by-tow information that can be used to generate annual trawl footprints that represent the area of the seafloor contacted by trawl gear.
 Previously, trawl footprints have been determined using, where available, TCEPR and TCER data extracted from the Ministry for Primary Industries (MPI) database warehou (see for example, Baird et al. 2011, Black et al. 2013, Baird et al. 2015, and Baird & Wood 2018), generally for fishing years since 1989-90.
 In 2018, the trawl footprint analysis for deepwater vessels was re-run and updated, using the MPI CatchMapper software tool (Osbourne 2018) and data extracted from the Enterprise Data Warehouse (EDW) - a database that includes the warehou form-based data and the ERS data (Baird & Mules 2019).
-In 2019, the footprint analysis was extended to include the inshore fleet activity, based on data up to the end of the 2018 fishing year (Baird & Mules 2021).